 The police officers who tell that nonsense to drivers are wrong.
 The consciousness of guilt becomes an issue only when a driver refuses a blood or breath test that is performed in compliance with Title 17 and is offered after the arrest.
 California Vehicle Code 23612 (i) makes it clear that a driver is not required to submit to a PAS test and his obligations under the law are not satisfied if he agrees to do a PAS test.
 The results of a PAS test should and can be excluded at trial with a 402 motion.
-Since FST’s are voluntary, it would be unfair to allow the prosecutor to comment on what a person has a legal right to refuse to do.
-As opined by California Court of Appeals in People v.
+Since FSTs are voluntary, it would be unfair to allow the prosecutor to comment on what a person has a legal right to refuse to do.
+As opined by the California Court of Appeals in People v.
 Zavala, 239 Cal.
 App.
-2d 73, when a person has a right to refuse to submit to test,
+2d 73, when a person has a right to refuse to submit to a test,

 “Such right, however, would be rendered valueless if the trier of fact were permitted to draw an inference of guilt from its exercise.
-We hold, therefore, that in the instant case appellant had a “right to refuse” to take the …. test and that it was error for the trial court to admit in evidence the fact of the appellant’s refusal to submit to the test.”
+We hold, therefore, that in the instant case, the appellant had a “right to refuse” to take the …. test and that it was an error for the trial court to admit in evidence the fact of the appellant’s refusal to submit to the test.”

-Once again, a 402 motion should be used to prevent the prosecution from using the refusal to submit to the field sobriety test as consciousness of guilt.
+Once again, a 402 motion should be used to prevent the prosecution from using the refusal to submit to the field sobriety test as a consciousness of guilt.

 Call Los Angeles DUI Attorneys if you are arrested for a DUI to schedule a free non-obligatorily consultation with top DUI attorneys in Los Angeles.